5 Best Banks for International Money Transfers [2025]

 Conclusion: What is the best bank for international wire transfer?

-Using banks for international wire transfers can be convenient and secure but is also often expensive thanks to complicated fees and poor exchange rates.
-It’s also not often the fastest option, with bank wires commonly taking several days to arrive, depending on the destination.
+Using banks for international wire transfers can be convenient and secure but might not be your cheapest option.
+It's also not often the fastest option, with bank wires commonly taking several days to arrive, depending on the destination.

 Specialist services like Wise and OFX are a good option for a faster payment which can be cheaper too.
 Compare a few options to see which works best for you.